aviator/aviator/README.md

             log_file:    'path/to/aviator.log'
           )

-# In both methods above, Aviator::Session automatically caches the connection
+# In both methods above, Aviator::Session automatically tracks the session data
-# details in a central store such as mysql or redis (must be specefied in :config_file)
+# (access/token data for OpenStack) in memory and is accessible via `Session#to_json`

-# Get the session id for later retrieval
+# for caching.
-session_id = session.id

-# Restore a previous session.
-DOES NOT generate a new token unless token is expired
+# Loads a serialized session object
-session = Aviator::Session.new(
+session = Aviator::Session.load(json_string)
-            connection_id:  connection_id,
-            log_file:      'path/to/redstack.log'
-          )

 # Return a new session object scoped to the default token
 scoped_session = session.scope(:default)

 # Return a new session object with a token scoped to :tenant_id.
-If
+If scoped token does not
-# scoped token does not exist, create one.
-If scoped token exists but is
+# exist, create one.
+If scoped token exists but is expired, create a new one.
+Otherwise,
-# expired, create a new one.
-Otherwise, re-use existing one
+# re-use existing one
 scoped_session = session.scope(tenant_id: '...')

 # Return a new session object with a token scoped to :tenant_name.
-If
+If scoped token does
-# scoped token does not exist, create one.
-If scoped token exists but is
+# not exist, create one.
+If scoped token exists but is expired, create a new one.
+Otherwise,
-# expired, create a new one.
-Otherwise, re-use existing one
+# re-use existing one
 scoped_session = session.scope(tenant_name: '...')

 # Get connection to Keystone